 If you don't think Alicia loves being a Shocker, then you haven't seen her office.
-As chair of the Care Team, Alicia brings a big heart, a warm personality and a lot of campus knowledge to her work.
-She also has a Master's degree in student affairs.
+As chair of the CARE Team, Alicia brings a big heart, a warm personality and a lot of campus knowledge to her work.
+She also has a Master's degree in student affairs, and is currently working on a doctorate in educational psychology.
 In her rare free time, Alicia can be found taking her daughter to her myriad sport practices and games and sneezing the entire time.

 Aaron Austin has a doctorate in postsecondary and higher education, and wrote his dissertation on black male undergraduate achievement utilizing an anti-deficit framework.
 Aaron oversees Student Involvement, the Office of Diversity & Inclusion and Housing & Residence Life.
 Outside of work, Aaron can be found teaching his daughter to love Prince.

 Tara is a Wichita native with a Master's degree in social work from WSU and a Bachelor's in psychology from KU.
 Areas that interest her include adolescent/young adult mental health, juvenile justice, criminal justice reform, and social worker attrition and retention.
 When she's not at work, Tara can be found spending time with her husband, her two sons, her bunny and/or her big dog (named for David Bowie).

 Scott offers insight and resources pertaining to the areas he oversees, which are Housing & Residence Life and Student Conduct & Community Standards.